Buying a home

 Once you know how much you can borrow it is helpful to work out a new budget, particularly to check how much you will have to live on after all the new outgoings have been paid each month.
 This forward planning can be invaluable to protect you from getting into debt later.

 Some building societies now provide buyers with a certificate that states that a loan will be available provided the property is satisfactory.
 You may be able to get this certificate before you start looking for a property.
 Building societies state that this certificate may help you to have your offer accepted by the seller because it provides a certainty that the funds are available.
+Find out more about mortgages and secured loans.

 Before finally deciding how much to spend on a property, you need to be sure you will have enough money to pay for all the additional one-off costs of the purchase.
-These include:-
+These include:

 - survey fees - if you or your mortgage lender require a survey in addition to the survey provided by the seller in the Home Report